botsquad/bubble-match/README.md

 of a word is its base version; e.g. for verbs it is the root form (are → be, went → go); for nouns it is the singular form of the word.

-Some languages (german, dutch, …) have compound nouns, that are often written both with and without spaces or dashes.
+Some languages (german, dutch, …) have *compound nouns*, that are often written both with and without spaces or dashes.
 Use a dash (`-`) to match on such compound nouns: the rule `was-machine` matches all of `wasmachine`, `was-machine` and `was machine`.

+The apostrophe sign is also supported as part of a word, for instance when matching something like `Martha's cookies`.
+In this case, the apostrophe `'s` part is called the *particle*.
+For places where the apostrophe is a verb, e.g. in `he'll do that`, you can write the verb ("will") in full in the BML, as Spacy will determine the proper verb.
+In that case, the BML query would be `he will do that`, which would also match the version with the apostrophe.
+Same goes for `don't`, `he's`, etc.

 ### Literals